RochSchanen/simsys/README.md

 # README.md

-**notes to self**

-    The simsys package is a first attempt at helping building a computer logic from scratch.
-    The focus is put on reliability rather than speed.
-    It is to be added to the development of brickworks.
-    The code will remain fairly simple (if slow) for easy debugging.
-    The only output so far is a VCD file which records every port values and transitions
-    The VCD file can easily be displayed using GTKwave (available on many platforms)
-    Optimisation should come last but should preserve code clarity: it is meant for development, not for productivity.

-**some things to do**

-    + *export the last data on closing VCD file*
-    + add parameter to port constructor: default value for the port.
+**purpose**

+    The simsys project is a coarse attempt at helping to design a computing system from scratch.
+The focus is largely put on reliability rather than speed optimisation.
+It is later to be added to the development of brickworks.
+The code should remain fairly simple (if slow).
+The only output so far is a VCD file which records all the ports value and their transitions.
+The VCD file can be displayed using GTKwave which is readily available on many platforms.
+Optimisation will be last and has to preserve code clarity: it is meant for development and not for productivity.

+**to do list**

     + introduce high impedance values for buses: buffer device
-    + to do: allow to declare additional output port that form a subset of existing output ports:
-    + build bus or single out wires from a bus
     + bus, subset, wire
-    + memory
-    + processor
+    + register, memory, ALU, processor
-    + debug tools: find disconnected inputs when display
+    + When display, check for device setup
     + create port constants vcc and gnd
-    + maybe parallel, serial load
+    + add parallel, serial load to counter
-    + select random level at start up or "X" or "0" or "1"
+    + configure start up value "0", "1", "U" or random
-    + add a delay to the reset pulse.
-    + add a clear input to the reset device
-    + add standard gate constants
+    + add standard gate tables
-    + use integer for single wire subset (if isinstance(subset, int): self.w = [subset])
     + interactivity with other systems
-    + investigate default values and start up behaviour: this really requires some examination
-    + define more states
+    + add more state:
-    + use '1' for level high, '0' for level low, 'X' for unknown
+        '1' for level high
+        '0' for level low
+        'U' for unknown
-    + use 'Z' for high impedance state, 'L' for pull-down, 'H' for pull-up, 'W' for floating
+        'Z' for high impedance state
+        'L' for pull-down
+        'H' for pull-up,
-    + use 'U' for uninitialized
+    + added delays for wires and devices
-    + create read memory function and add simple parameter for rom device
-    + eventually, some delays in the input ports lines and/or in the devices may be added.
-    + can the system system class and the device class be derived one from on another?
-    -
+    + add sub devices